zowe/docs-site/docs/extend/extend-zowe-overview.md

 # Extending Zowe

-Zowe was designed to be an extensible tools platform.
-You can extend it in several ways to meet your needs or distribute the plug-ins to users who have already installed Zowe and want to introduce new functionality to it.
+Zowe is designed as an extensible tools platform.
+You can extend Zowe in several ways for customized use, or to distribute the plug-ins to users who have already installed Zowe and want to introduce new functionality to it.

-One of the goals of Zowe is to give users a consistent user experience, common functionality, and interoperability when using Zowe that includes the base set of Zowe core functions and plug-ins that are built outside the Zowe community.
-The Zowe Conformance Program provides a set of criteria to help with this.
-When followed, it also gives plug-in providers confidence that their software remains functional through Zowe releases.
+One of the goals of Zowe is to give users a consistent user experience, common functionality, and interoperability that includes the base set of Zowe core functions and plug-ins that are built outside of the Zowe community.
+The Zowe Conformance Program provides the criteria to help the aforementioned goals.
+By satisfying the Zowe Conformance Program criteria, plug-in providers are assured that their software remains functional throughout Zowe releases.
 For more information, see [Zowe Conformance Program](zowe-conformance-program.md).

 You can extend Zowe in the following ways: